Overview

 Transfer Opportunities

-The Marketing degree transfers in its entirety to many four-year colleges and universities.
-Southern New Hampshire University accepts 90 credits from MCC and awards scholarships to MCC marketing graduates based on academic performance.
-Plymouth State University, UNH Manchester, and Franklin Pierce University are other local colleges that accept marketing graduates.
-Additionally, credits transfer to ACBSP-accredited colleges throughout the U.S.
+The Marketing degree transfers in its entirety to many 4-year colleges and universities.
+Southern New Hampshire University accepts 90 credits from MCC and awards scholarships to MCC Marketing graduates based on academic performance. .